ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 With `Flowable`s (and Reactive-Streams `Publisher`s) the `request()` calls need to be deferred as well.
 In one form (the simpler one), the respective late `Subscription` will eventually arrive and we need to relay all previous and all subsequent request amount to its `request()` method.

-In 1.x, this behavior was implicitly provided by `rx.Subscriber` but at a high cost that had to be payed by all instances whether or not they needed this feature.
+In 1.x, this behavior was implicitly provided by `rx.Subscriber` but at a high cost that had to be paid by all instances whether or not they needed this feature.

 The solution works by having the `AtomicReference` for the `Subscription` and an `AtomicLong` to store and accumulate the requests until the actual `Subscription` arrives, then atomically request all deferred value once.